Kanith7/-/README.md

    - When a fall is detected, the **buzzer turns ON** to alert nearby people.
    - If no fall is detected, the buzzer remains **OFF**.

-## Code Implementation
-The following **C code** is used to detect falls and activate the buzzer accordingly: